defc0n1/crowdsale-draft/README.md

 # Crowdsale

-Code for the Odyssey token sale.
+Code for the Odyssey token sale.<br>
+⚠️ Warning! ⚠️
+This code is NOT ready for production.
+Onessus and its developers claim no responsibility for any financial loss resulting from the use of this code.
+All rights are reserved.

 ## Installation